-Seminole County used CDBG, HOME and ESG funds to address the high priority community development needs outlined in the Five-Year Consolidated Plan.
+Seminole County used CDBG, HOME and ESG funds to address the high prioity community development needs outlined in the Five-Year Consolidated Plan.
 Affordable Housing is the highest priority need identified in this plan, and accomplishments which improved the affordability were realized through the Homeowner Rehabilitation program, which assisted 4 households with improvements using CDBG and HOME funding.
 The Immediate Needs program assisted 36 households with necessary repairs; and affordable rental housing was provided to 20 households through the Tenant-Based Rental Assistance program.
 Additionally, two households were assisted with becoming homeowners through the Purchase Assistance program.

 Four public facility improvement projects were completed during FY 2017-2018.
-They include Phase 2 of the Midway Waterline Improvements, the Bookertown Park Facility Improvements, and the Inspire Public Facility improvements.
+They include Phase 2 of the Midway Waterline Improvements, the Bookertown Park Facility Improvement, the Inspire Public Facility improvement, and the public facility improvement for the Inspire facility improvements.
 Approximately \$816,781 was drawn down in program year 2017 for the Midway project.
 Phase II construction was completed in June, 2018.